PepperDash/epi-biamp-tesira/README.md

 ### DeviceInfo

-This object is built by default with a Biamp Tesira DSP and provides both an interface to `IDeviceInfoProvider` and a method to send hardware-specific data across the bridge to SIMPL
+This object is built by default with a Biamp Tesira DSP and provides a method to send hardware-specific data across the bridge to SIMPL

 This data is only accessible by linking the device to the bridge.
 The component key is always `DeviceInfo` - therefore when a Biamp Tesira DSP with the key `dsp-1` is instantiated, a DeviceInfo component with the key of `dsp-1--DeviceInfo` will be added to the `DeviceManager` and will be accessible to any Essentials Bridge.